truenas/documentation/content/TruenasApps/AppSecurity/CloudflareTunnel.md

 ## Setting Up Cloudflare

 [Cloudflare Tunnel](https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/) is a system that proxies traffic between the user and the application over the Cloudflare network.
-It uses a **Cloudflared** client that is installed on the TrueNAS SCALE system.
+It uses a **Cloudflared** client that is installed on the TrueNAS system.

 This allows a secure and encrypted connection without the need to expose ports or the private IP of the TrueNAS system to the internet.